UofOalexfort/Project-4/README.md

 ## We practiced the follow skills within this project:

 - writing and executing Node.js REST API servers
-- Fastify with the GET verb, routes, and route parameters.
+- using Fastify with the GET verb, routes, and route parameters.
 - testing code modules without using a web server
 - using Postman to test web server routes
-- Gain experience working with JSON
+- working with JSON

 -----------------------------------------------------------------------------------------------------------------------------------------------------------